ARTS DISTRICT Emerging Artist

 Liberty Station

 In 2022 the NTC Foundation selected 3 emerging artists to hold space in ARTS DISTRICT Liberty Station.
-NTC Foundation’s Emerging Artists program has an initiative to foster emerging San Diego/Southern Baja Region dancers/choreographers with studio space and the chance to participate in a growing, creative environment.
+NTC Foundation’s Emerging Artists program has an initiative to foster emerging San Diego/ Northern Baja Region dance makers and dance maker collaboratives with studio space and the chance to participate in a growing, creative environment.
 The initiative is designed to help them build their career in San Diego, engage with other artists, and grow their audience and patron base for future success.

 Leslye Villaseñor is a recent Studio Arts graduate from UCSD, Leslye Villaseñor has exhibited as part of several exhibitions throughout San Diego including South Central Library in Chula Vista, the Student Gallery at Southwestern College, the Adam D. Kamil Gallery at UCSD, and most recently at the Athenaeum Music and Arts Library in La Jolla.